 Let’s say you have a requirements management tool, and your customers are in the medical, construction, and industrial manufacturing industries.
 You can target keywords like requirements management tools for medical devices, requirements management for construction, etc.

 Writer is an AI-assisted writing platform that automates content writing workflows.
 It helps companies scale branded content, reduce editing time, and increase content output.
-It also offers a free online grammar tool people can use to proofread their content.
+It also offers a bunch of free online tools including a free online grammar tool and a free AI content detector.

 Writer’s grammar checker plays an integral role in the brand’s SEO marketing strategy.
 This exceptional asset generates thousands of backlinks organically.